 -Ester Exchange Yields Other Esters

-We explained that hydrolysis and deprotection can be achieved by reacting the reagent with water.
-If the reagent to be reacted is not water, but another alcohol, an ester exchange will occur.
+We explained that hydrolysis and deprotection could be achieved by reacting the reagent with water.
+If the reagent to be reacted is not water but another alcohol, an ester exchange will occur.
 In other words, the ester is replaced by another alcohol.

-Under acidic conditions, as mentioned above, the ester reaction is a reversible reaction.
-Adding water will result in a carboxylic acid, but reacting it with another alcohol will yield a different ester.
+Under acidic conditions, as mentioned above, the ester reaction is reversible.
+If water is added, the product becomes a carboxylic acid, and if it is reacted with another alcohol, the product becomes another ester.

 For example, the methyl ester compound is mixed with an alcohol and reacted at high temperatures.
-Because the boiling point of the methanol formed after the ester exchange is low, the methanol evaporates quickly under high temperature conditions.
+The boiling point of the methanol produced after the ester exchange is low, and the methanol evaporates quickly under high-temperature conditions.

 In this way, a synthetic reaction by ester exchange can be carried out under acidic conditions.
-While removing the generated alcohol, the desired compound is obtained by reacting the alcohol that you want to exchange with.
+While removing the generated alcohol, the target compound can be obtained by reacting with other alcohols.